Norway House

-Norway House is a population centre of over 5,000 people, some 30 km north of Lake Winnipeg, on the bank of the eastern channel of Nelson River, in the province of Manitoba, Canada.
+Norway House is a population centre of over 5,000 people, some 30 km north of Lake Winnipeg, on the bank of the eastern channel of the Nelson River, in the province of Manitoba, Canada.
 The population centre shares the name Norway House with the northern community of Norway House and Norway House 17, a First Nation reserve of the Norway House Cree Nation (Kinosao Sipi Cree Nation).
 Thus, Norway House has both a Chief and a Mayor.

 The community is located 456 km by air north of Winnipeg, 208 km by air east of The Pas, and 190 km by air south of Thompson.
 To drive from Winnipeg, it is approximately 800 km; from Thompson, it is about 300 km.
 Major economic activities include commercial fishing, trapping, logging, and government services.
 Seasonal unemployment varies, with peaks as high as 70%.

 Norway House was an important establishment of the Hudson's Bay Company for most of the 19th century, serving as a major depot, and from the 1830s, as the seat of the Council of the Northern Department of Rupert's Land.